NeuralEnsemble/Networks_SIG/README.md

-# INCF Special Interest Group on Standardised Representations of Network Structures
+# INCF SIG on Standardised Representations of Network Structures

 A number of [Special Interest Groups (SIGs)](https://www.incf.org/activities/special-interest-groups) are being supported by the [International Neuroinformatics Coordinating Facility (INCF)](https://www.incf.org)